 2018 has been an incredible year filled with Travelbunny highlights both in travel and blogging.
 Me and Mr Jones have had some unique travel experiences that we’ll always remember.
 I’m all about collecting memories not things so it’s good to round-up the year and remember the amazing times we’ve had together as a couple, with family and with friends.

 It’s been another busy year and 2018 has taken me to three continents, ten countries (two new) with a total of 17 trips.
-I’ve continued to explore the UK and closer to home in beautiful Sussex – you can read more about Sussex in Sussex Bloggers which I run with my friend Kathryn.
+I’ve continued to explore the UK and closer to home in beautiful Sussex – you can read more about Sussex in Hello Sussex which I run with my friend Kathryn.

 Some trips below I’ve written about, some made it to Instagram or Facebook and others lurk within the pages of my journals ready to share when time allows.
 So let’s travel back through 2018 on The Travelbunny…